 If you answered “no” to all of those questions, why would you answer “yes” if those questions were asked about a child with special needs?
 In other words, why is so much allowance made for special needs?

-A child with autism is different – of course he is! – but I believe there is a line between acknowledging the difference, and treating that child like he’s from another species.
+A child with autism is different – of course he is! – but I believe there is a line between acknowledging the difference and catering to it, and treating that child like he’s from an entirely different species.

 Through ABA, Ian learned to sit and pay attention, he learned to listen, and he learned to respond.
 The very simplicity of the tasks and the clarity with which it was possible to present them to him made it a predictable (essential for any autistic child) framework within which he could learn.